moistym/moistym.github.io/_pages/about.md

     </p>
 ---

 Hello!
 My name is Azhari Abbas.
-I’m a master's Aerospace Engineering student at the University of Florida.
-Currently, I’m working on [developing an edge AI platform for autonomous drone security](https://eppl.us/projects/project-10/).
-In parallel, I am researching foundational models for orbital tasks.
+I’m an Aerospace Engineer with a deep obsession for AI and autonomous systems.
+My interests sit right at the intersection of hardware and edge intelligence.

-My interests sit at the intersection of space engineering and artificial intelligence.
 My experience includes research roles and internships at the [XD Lab](https://xdlab.space/), Embry-Riddle's [Engineering Physics Propulsion Lab](https://eppl.us/), Mitsubishi Power Americas, Northrop Grumman, and [Docking Robotics](https://www.linkedin.com/company/docking-robotics/).

-You can learn more about my experience on my [CV](/cv/) and explore my work on the [projects](/projects/) page.
-Outside of engineering, I spend time studying personal finance and learning from history's greatest entrepreneurs.
+You can explore my work on the [projects](/projects/) page.
+Outside of engineering, I spend time playing sports and learning from history's greatest entrepreneurs.